evangelosas/platform-go-challenge/README.md

   - Highlights the performance characteristics and allocations of the bulk ingestion code path under a predictable batch size (100 items).
   - Useful for sizing throughput, spotting regressions in the HTTP layer or JSON handling, and guiding optimizations such as request batching or reduced allocations.

+4) BenchmarkInFileBulkEndpoint
+- What it measures: End-to-end performance of the same HTTP bulk insertion endpoint when the server is backed by the JSON file store.
+This shows the additional overhead introduced by persistence (encoding and disk I/O) during bulk writes.
+- How it works:
+  - Creates a temporary JSON file path and initializes a file-backed store with NewFileStore(tempPath).
+  - Wires the store into a new HTTP server with NewServer(store).
+  - Builds the same 100-item payload as the in-memory version.
+  - Calls b.ResetTimer() to exclude setup time.
+  - In the benchmark loop, posts the batch to /users/{userID}/favourites/bulk and asserts a 201 Created response.
+- Why it’s useful:
+  - Lets you compare in-memory vs file-backed end-to-end throughput and allocations for identical workloads.
+  - Surfaces the cost of JSON marshaling and file writes under bulk ingestion.
+  - Helps identify regressions tied to persistence (e.g., JSON shape changes, file flush frequency, locking around save operations).

 How to run and read the results
 - Run all benchmarks with memory stats: go test -bench=. -benchmem
-- Run a specific benchmark (e.g., file-backed): go test -bench=InFile -benchmem
+- Run a specific benchmark (e.g., file-backed bulk): go test -bench=InFileBulkEndpoint -benchmem
 - Typical output line items:
   - ns/op: Average time per benchmark iteration (lower is better).
   - B/op and allocs/op: Bytes allocated and number of allocations per iteration (lower is better).
 - Compare results across commits/branches to detect regressions or validate performance improvements.
-- Compare InMemory vs InFile ns/op and allocs/op to understand the relative overhead of persistence on your machine and filesystem.
+- Compare InMemory vs InFile ns/op and allocs/op to understand the relative overhead of persistence on your machine and filesystem for both single-add and bulk endpoints.